aimenkhakwani/github-lookup/README.md

 * Build the files by running $ gulp build
 * Open index.html to view application in browser

+## What's Next

+* Add an into page beside just the header and form
+* Add a location icon next to each user's city/location
+* Add clear function to remove repetitive jQuery code

 ## Known Bugs

 _None_